simhal/chat_bot/docs/14-ui-actions.md

 ## Required Roles

 Access to pages and actions is controlled by user scopes.
 Each user can have multiple scopes assigned through groups.

-### Scope Format

-Scopes follow the pattern `{topic}:{role}` or `global:{role}`:
+Scopes follow the pattern `{topic}:{role}` or `global:{role}`.

-- `macro:reader` - Reader access to the "macro" topic
-- `macro:analyst` - Analyst access to the "macro" topic
-- `macro:editor` - Editor access to the "macro" topic
-- `macro:admin` - Admin access to the "macro" topic
-- `global:admin` - Global administrator (access to all topics and system settings)
+For complete scope format details, role definitions, and the permission hierarchy, see Authorization documentation (02-authorization_concept.md).

 ### Page Access Requirements